Sir Edward Archdale, 1st Baronet: Political career

 He was appointed High Sheriff of Fermanagh for 1884.
 In 1898 he was elected Conservative Member of Parliament for North Fermanagh.
 He resigned in 1903, but regained the seat in 1916.
 The seat was abolished in 1922.

 In 1921 he stood for the new Parliament of Northern Ireland and was elected for Fermanagh and Tyrone.
 He held that seat until 1929, and was then elected for Enniskillen, retiring in 1937.

-From 1921 to 1925, he served as Minister of Agriculture and Commerce in the Government of Northern Ireland and continued as Minister of Agriculture from 1925 to 1933.
+From 1921 to 1925, he served as Minister of Agriculture and Commerce in the Government of Northern Ireland.
+He continued as Minister of Agriculture from 1925 to 1933.
 As a landowner and practical farmer he was well-qualified for the job.
 After Archdale's departure from his position, Cahir Healy, a Nationalist leader and member of the Northern Ireland House of Commons, criticised both the Prime Minister of Northern Ireland, James Craig, and Archdale for their public campaign against the employment of Catholics.
 Healy stated that Archdale's slogan was "No Catholics need apply" and said that this policy was not a new one: "Sir Edward Archdale...declared on 31 March 1925 that out of 109 officials in his Department only four were Roman Catholics, and he apologized for even having four in the service of the Government."

-Archdale was appointed to the Privy Council of Ireland in the 1921 New Year Honours, entitling him to the style "The Right Honourable", and was created a baronet in 1928.
+Archdale was appointed to the Privy Council of Ireland in the 1921 New Year Honours, entitling him to the style "The Right Honourable", and was created a baronet in the 1928 Birthday Honours.
 He was succeeded in the baronetcy by his eldest son, Vice-Admiral Sir Nicholas Edward Archdale.